mintlu8/bevy_stat_query/README.md

 This attack does (fire, magic) damage.
 ```

-When querying for `(fire, magic) damage`, all modifiers that boosts
+When querying for *(fire, magic) damage*, all modifiers that boosts
+*damage*, *fire damage*, *magic damage* or *(fire, magic) damage*
-`damage`, `fire damage` or `magic damage` can apply to this query,
+can apply to this query.
-while modifier that boosts a different qualifier `ice damage` or a
+While modifier that boosts a different qualifier *ice damage* or a
-different stat `fire defense` does not apply to this query.
+different stat *fire defense* does not apply to this query.

 In `bevy_stat_query`,
-modifier is represented as `(Qualifier, Stat, Value)` and a
+a modifier is represented as `(Qualifier, Stat, Value)` while a
 query is represented as `(QualifierQuery, Stat)`.

 * Conditional Modifiers

-A common trope in fantasy games is `elemental damage`, which applies to
+A common trope in fantasy games is the modifier `elemental damage`, which applies to
 any of fire, ice, etc. In `Qualifier` this is the `any_of` field.

 * Exact Query